InversionSpaces/KEEP/proposals/refinement-classes.md

 typealias NonNeg = IntInRage<0, Integer.MAX_VALUE>
 ```

+To support this, we need the type system to allow manipulating values at the type level.
+We believe there are at least two ways to make it happen:
+- Introduce literal types to the type system so they can be used as generic type parameters.
+Note that they are tricky to support in the presence of JVM type erasure.
+For example, Scala supports retrieving value from a literal type with `given` instances (similar to context parameters in Kotlin) which constraints their usage
+- Introduce type operators (constructors) that support value parameters directly.
+This approach is similar to Liquid Haskell type aliases and Ada generic packages.
+However, this is usually implemented by generic instantiation (like C++ templates), which again does not fit well with JVM

+Those features are broad and not obvious to implement.
+Also, they are beneficial in many applications other than parametrized refinements.
+So we decided not to develop them here.

+For more context on technologies mentionet in this section, refer to [Related Work](#related-work).

 # Alternative Design

 Described design introduces a new type different from the underlying type (compiler could